koajs/koa/docs/migration.md

 `const result = yield someLogic(this)`.
 Not using `this` will help migrations to the new middleware signature, which does not use `this`.

-## Dependency Changes

-- [co](https://github.com/tj/co) is no longer bundled with Koa.
-Require or import it directly.
-- [composition](https://github.com/thenables/composition) is no longer used and deprecated

 ## ENV specific logging behavior removed

 An explicit check for the `test` environment was removed from error handling.